SalehMajeed/Course--WEBRTC/readme.md

 ## Turn

-> Traversal Using Relays around NAT
+> Traversal Using Relays around NAT is a protocol that is used for traversal of symmetric method. it is expensive to maintain. it is a trusted server between two connections.